J. T. Hassell: Cleveland Browns

 Hassell signed with the Cleveland Browns as an undrafted free agent on May 3, 2019.
 He was waived at the end of final roster cuts, but was re-signed to the Browns' practice squad on September 1, 2019.
 Hassell was promoted to the Browns' active roster on November 20, 2019.
 He made his NFL debut on November 24, 2019 against the Miami Dolphins, playing nine snaps on special teams and making two tackles in a 41-24 win while also becoming the first Florida Tech player to appear in an NFL regular season game.
 In his rookie season Hassell played in four games with seven tackles.

 Hassell was waived by the Browns on September 3, 2020.

 New England Patriots

 On November 30, 2020, Hassell was signed to the New England Patriots practice squad.
 He was released on December 8.

 New York Jets

 On December 11, 2020, Hassell was signed to the New York Jets' active roster.
 Against the Los Angeles Rams on December 20, 2020, he blocked a punt in the second quarter of the game.
 On August 31, 2021, Hassell was waived by the Jets.

 Winnipeg Blue Bombers

 Hasell signed with the Winnipeg Blue Bombers in the Canadian Football League (CFL) on September 6, 2022.
 He was released by the team on October 12, 2022.
 Hasell played in four games, recording two special teams tackles.

 Toronto Argonauts

 On January 4, 2023, it was announced that Hassell had been signed by the Toronto Argonauts.
+He was moved to the practice roster on June 3, and placed on the reserve/suspended list on July 24, 2023.